Model Audit

 Purpose of a Model Audit

-The audit should be able to yield accurate results and the auditor needs to provide an assurance to the party seeking the audit that such results will be obtained.
-To achieve the audit’s objectives, the auditor offers an amount of liability that guarantees a level of reliance, which may be equal to multiples of the fee.
-Should there be any mistake in the audit as a result of the auditor’s negligence, the company who requested for the audit can sue the auditor.
+The audit should be able to yield accurate results, and the auditor needs to provide assurance to the party seeking the audit that such results will be obtained.
+To achieve the audit’s objectives, the auditor offers an amount of liability that guarantees a level of reliance, which may be equal to a multiple of the audit fee.

 1. High-level review

-A high-level review provides added confidence to clients about the financial model that they are using.
-Aside from just correcting errors on a spreadsheet, a special feature of the model audit is that it is keener and more sensitive to spotting errors without checking every single detail of the model in question.
-It makes the process less time-consuming, while still maintaining a very high accuracy of results, and it includes a check of the model’s logic.
+A high-level review provides added assurance to clients about the financial model that the clients are using.
+Aside from just correcting errors on a spreadsheet, a special feature of the model audit is that it is sensitive to spotting errors without checking every single detail of the model in question.
+It makes the process less time-consuming, while still maintaining a high accuracy of results, and it includes a check of the financial model’s logic.

 2. Formal model audit